 Ms. Jones was named a finalist in the 2005 and 2004 American Business Awards Stevie Lifetime Achievement for Women Entrepreneurs and served as a national judge.
 Ms. Jones is a member of the Colorado Venture Capital Authority, member of the Board of Directors for the Girl Scouts of Colorado, and former Vice Chair of the Colorado Economic Development Commission.
 She holds a B.A. in Economics from the University of California – Davis, and an MBA from Pepperdine University.

 As an entrepreneur, educator, farmer, author, speaker, consultant, and business coach/trainer, Dr. Rhoades has been working with start-up and existing businesses in getting to the” next level” for nearly two decades.
-After owning several businesses, serving as a college administrator (Chief Financial Officer), and teaching business classes at both the secondary and postsecondary levels, he was asked to serve as the Director of the Small Business Development Center at Morgan Community College working with businesses in an 8,000-square mile territory in the far Northeastern and Eastern Colorado.
+After owning several businesses, serving as a college administrator (Chief Financial Officer), and teaching business classes at both the secondary and postsecondary levels, he was asked to serve as the Director of the Small Business Development Center at Morgan Community College working with businesses in an 18,000-square mile territory in the far Northeastern and Eastern Colorado.
 He retired in 2008, but his retirement did not last long as he was asked in 2009 to join the East Colorado SBDC as a business consultant for Morgan County.
 Dr. Rhoades company, BBR Limited Liability Company, provides independent consulting and services in business, music, education, and retail.

 Phil Riggleman was raised in the Midwest on a dairy farm Southeast of Paxton, Illinois.
 He graduated with a bachelor’s degree in Recreation Leadership from Greenville University.
 Phil and his wife, Elizabeth (Hilbert) who grew up in Wray, moved back to her hometown in 2005.
 Phil was the Executive Director of the Wray Rehabilitation and Activities Center for 3 Years until He moved to Bonanza Ford and became General Manager in 2012.
 Phil just recently took on the role as Economic Development Director for Yuma County and has very strong ties to the surrounding communities.
 He serves on the board for the Wray District Community Hospital and has served on various boards for other non-profits in the community.
 Phil is currently working on his Masters of Business Administration degree from Greenville University which he will finish in the summer of 2020.